BlackRock Throgmorton Trust

 Dan does not consider the benchmark when constructing the portfolio; consequently, the portfolio will tend to have a high active share.

-Position sizes are driven by liquidity (how easy it is to buy and sell a company’s shares), risk considerations and conviction.
+Position sizes are driven by liquidity, risk considerations and conviction.
 Liquidity is important; Dan wants to be able to trade out of a position in the event that something is going against it.
 He says that he is ruthless about selling positions when the investment thesis is not working.
 As an aside, Dan says that historical average daily volume is a misleading indicator of future liquidity for small-cap stocks.

 120 positions – about 80 long positions and 40 shorts.